HaicoMaters/Price-Comparison-Website/README.md

    These tests ensure that repository methods behave as expected with real database interactions.

    Much of the earlier tests were done while i was for the first time learning how to test for this application.
-So many of the older service, controller and repository tests may not be as good of some of the more recent ones, i.e. product controller (namely the latter functions) are better written than the tests for some of the earlier ones i.e. price listing controller.
+So many of the older service, controller and repository tests may not be as good of some of the more recent ones i.e. product controller (namely the latter functions) are better written than the tests for some of the earlier ones i.e. price listing controller.

    #### Unit Tests
    Unit tests target the **service layer** and **controller layer**, using **mock repositories and services** to isolate logic.